maxkueng/node-metaflac/README.md

 Metaflac
 ========

-A node.js wrapper for [metaflac][metaflac].

-This project aims to be a more or less complete wrapper for the `metaflac` command line utility.
+This module aims to be a more or less complete wrapper for the [metaflac][metaflac] command line utility.

 A work in progress.

+### Limitations

+ - Can only run one operation per execution
+ - Can only process one FLAC file per execution

 Functions